dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 Copyright (c) Rational Systems, Inc. 1990-1993
 ```

-As we've learnt, protected mode games default to 60&thinsp;000 cycles which
+As we've learnt, protected mode games default to 60&thinsp;000 cycles, which
 is roughly equal to the performance of a Pentium 90 MHz processor.
 As it turns
 out, the game runs perfectly with this setting and is able to achieve a stable
 70 FPS (if your computer is powerful enough).
 We could conclude that we